Logo

 In private meetings with senators before his confirmation, John Roberts testified that Roe was settled law, but added that it was subject to the legal principle of stare decisis, meaning that while the Court must give some weight to the precedent, it was not legally bound to uphold it.

-John Roberts was confirmed by what was, historically, a narrow margin for a Supreme Court justice.
+John Roberts was confirmed by what was, historically, a narrow margin for a Supreme Court justice, but all subsequent confirmation votes have been even narrower.

 John Roberts appears to place great stock in the process-oriented tools and doctrinal rules that guard against the aggregation of judicial power and keep judicial discretion in check: jurisdictional limits, structural federalism, textualism, and the procedural rules that govern the scope of judicial review.

-John Roberts did not preside over Trump's second impeachment trial, believing that the Constitution only requires that the chief justice preside in the trial of the sitting president and not of a former president.
+John Roberts did not preside over Trump's second impeachment trial, believing that the Constitution requires only that the chief justice preside in the trial of a sitting president, not of a former president.

-John Roberts criticized the majority opinion as inconsistent with prior case law and for partly basing its reasoning on its perception of social custom.
+John Roberts criticized the decision as inconsistent with prior case law and for partly basing its reasoning on its perception of social custom.

 John Roberts said the social expectation test was flawed because the Fourth Amendment protects a legitimate expectation of privacy, not social expectations.

-In Gonzales v Carhart, Roberts voted with the majority to uphold the constitutionality of the Partial-Birth Abortion Ban Act.
+In Gonzales v Carhart, Roberts voted with the majority to uphold the Partial-Birth Abortion Ban Act.

-Justice Clarence Thomas filed a concurring opinion, contending that the Court's prior decisions in Roe v Wade and Casey should be reversed; Roberts declined to join that opinion.
+Thomas filed a concurring opinion contending that Roe v Wade and Casey should be reversed; Roberts did not join that opinion.

 In 2022, Roberts declined to join the majority opinion in Dobbs v Jackson Women's Health Organization, which overturned Roe v Wade.